tonethar/IGME-430-Fall-2024/exercises/6-intro-to-express.md

   - http://localhost:3000/rich-client.html
   - http://localhost:3000/spongegar.png
   - http://localhost:3000/404.html
-- And any other route not mathed above should send you to the `404` "page" (Look under the Network tab to all see the `404` status code)
+- And any other route not matched above should send you to the `404` "page" (Look under the Network tab to all see the `404` status code)
   - http://localhost:3000/page1
   - http://localhost:3000/qwerty